 Cultural Control: Avoid excess nitrogen and maintain good potassium levels.
-Remove affected plant material, dead leaves and destroy.
+Remove affected plant material, dead leaves and safely dispose of them.
 Remove weeds especially if they belong to the same family as the cultivated plants.

 Chemical controls: see fungicide list at back of leaflet.